 Japan’s main tea export is green tea (around 75% of their total tea), but yet they only make up 1.09% of the world’s green tea.

 Tea in Japan has existed since 800 CE, when buddhist monks brought Camelia sinensis seeds over from China.
-Japanese green tea ceremonies (chanoyu) started around the 12th century.
-It became about spirituality and a way to find zen and balance.
+Japanese green tea ceremonies (chanoyu) started around the 12th century, it was about spirituality and a way to find zen and balance.

 Chinese Vs. Japanese Green Tea: What’s The Difference?